 Some WordPress sites may load in milliseconds, while some WordPress sites may take much longer to load.

-Improving the speed of your site involves technical approach and analysis.
+Improving the speed of your site involves a technical approach and analysis.
 Optimizing your images, caching, etc., are some ways to increase the speed.

 But if you’re just starting up, I would recommend you to go for a good quality host like WP Engine, as recommended above.